ardydedase/ardydedase.github.io/content/software-engineering/analysis-modeling.md

 # Analysis Modeling

-Analysis modeling in Software Engineering provides a high level technical and business presentation of the Software Requirements.
+Analysis modeling in Software Engineering provides high level technical and business presentation of the Software Requirements.

 Analysis modeling has three dimensions: